zhiyingli-geo/zhiyingli-geo/content/home/skills.md

 widget: featurette

 # This file represents a page section.
+active: false

+# This file represents a page section.
 headless: false

 # Order that this section appears on the page.